gaogaotiantian/viztracer/README.md

 [trace viewer](https://chromium.googlesource.com/catapult) is used to display the stand alone html data.

-VizTracer also supports json output that complies with Chrome trace event format, which can be loaded using [perfetto](https://ui.perfetto.dev/)

-VizTracer generates HTML report for flamegraph using [d3-flamegraph](https://github.com/spiermar/d3-flame-graph)

 ## Highlights

-* Detailed function entry/exit information on timeline, not just summary of time used
+* Detailed function entry/exit information on timeline with source code
-* Super easy to use, no source code change for basic usage, no package dependency
+* Super easy to use, no source code change for most features, no package dependency
 * Optional function filter to ignore functions you are not interested
 * Custom events to log and track arbitrary data through time
-* Keep latest entries, dump anytime or auto save at exit
+* Log arbitrary function/variable using RegEx without code change
 * Stand alone HTML report with powerful front-end, or chrome-compatible json
 * Works on Linux/MacOS/Windows